octorin/octorin.github.io/_pages/about.md

 recent_posts: false
 ---

-I am a Ph.D. student in [xxxx](https://sociology.cornell.edu/) at Cornell University.
-I work on topics in incentivization, social networks, social mobility, and quantitative and computational methods.
+I am doing my Marketing PhD at [Johnson Graduate School of Management](https://www.johnson.cornell.edu/) at Cornell University.
+I specialize in consumer behavior and have a keen interest in studying how even the smallest payments that we receive, whether from vendors, organizations, or family, influence and shape consumer behavior.
+My current projects examine various factors that shape consumers' psychology of getting paid and their consequences.

-Prior to joining Cornell, I worked for companies including Pfizer and Hyundai Motor Company, and hosted a Korean public radio show on behavioral science.
-I received my degrees from the University of California, Los Angeles (B.A. in Communication Studies with honors) and Korea University (M.S. in Marketing with the academic award of excellence).
+Before joining Cornell, I worked for Pfizer and Hyundai Motor Company HQs, and happily hosted a geeky local NPR [show]((https://jtr.mystrikingly.com/) on sciences and philosophy just south of Seoul.
+I received my bacherlor's degree from UCLA (Communication and Statistics, graduated with college and departmental honors), and my Master's in Marketing from Korea University Busincess School (graduated with distiction).

-My current projects examine examine how various factors shape consumers' psychology of getting paid to eventually shape behavior.
-I will be on the 2024-2025 job market.
+I will be on next year's job market, 2024-25.

 <!-- While my old blog from my graduate years is currently closed, previously uploaded posts can be found [here]({{ site.baseurl }}{% link blog/index.html %}). -->